 Almost anything you’re finding difficult, frustrating, bewildering or puzzling in your business, from time management to finding clients to your website to expanding your team.

-I’ve helped my mentoring clients with things as varied as:
+In the past I’ve helped my mentoring clients with things as varied as:

 • Time management